Canadian Australians: Canadian-Australian programs and clubs

 After the Second World War, the 'skilled migration program' developed by the Australian government allowed more Canadian immigrants to come to Australia if they had tertiary qualifications.
 This increased the number of Canadian Australians who immigrated to Australia and was also responsible for a general increase in immigration to Australia, most prominently from Europe and North America.

 Network Canada

 Network Canada is a professional and social networking group based in Sydney, which is also known as the Canadian Australian Network of Young Professionals.
 It is the largest network of North American young professionals living in Australia.
 They provide travel advice around Australia and advice for living in Australia.
 Network Canada was started in 2002 as a social network for Canadian expatriates living in Sydney.
-Network Canada includes students and professionals from all continents, and their hosted parties are sponsored by companies such as Canadian Club, Destination Canada, and Hungry Jacks.
+Network Canada includes students and professionals from all continents, and their hosted parties are sponsored by companies such as Canadian Club, Destination Canada, and Hungry Jack's.
 The objective of Network Canada is for people to meet and network.
 In addition to events, Network Canada helps Canadian Australians settle into Sydney life by providing advice for different types of visas, immigration questions, and general tips for a new Canadian Australian looking to live in Sydney.